sdziallas/comp55/docs/labs/14-Test.md

 which is similar to how things like the ```RandomGenerator``` and the ```Math``` class are used (```Math.abs()``` and ```RandomGenerator.getInstance()```).
-Because static methods are not part of any object, they can be called by anyone at anytime, as long as we provide the name of the class where the method resides.
+Because static methods are not part of any object, they can be called by anyone at any time, as long as we provide the name of the class where the method resides.
-Static methods don't operate on any data in a class, which makes them different than say something like ```move()``` since that operates on a single oval object and changes the state of that oval.
+Static methods don't operate on any data in a class, which makes them different from say something like ```move()``` since that operates on a single oval object and changes the state of that oval.
 It makes one oval move.
-Static methods don't have those operations, and are typically written as being utility classes, where all the information that is needed is passed in.
+Static methods don't have those operations. and are typically written as being utility classes, where all the information that is needed is passed in.
 Since in our case we simply want to write a method